zilonguiuc/temp/MongoDB_In_class_excise.md

 ```
 ### Step 16: Find Documents that Match a Regular Expression
-Find all documents in the "students" collection where the name contains the string "doe".
+Find all documents in the "students" collection where the name start the string "John".
 ```javascript